Bollywood actor Preity Zinta and husband welcome twins through surrogacy - Celebrity - ExBulletin

 “We are very excited about this new phase in our life.
 Many thanks to the doctors, nurses and our surrogate mother for being a part of this incredible journey.”

-According to India time, Zinta has been away from the big screen since she bonded with Gene Goodenough in 2016.
-The couple celebrated their fifth wedding anniversary earlier in March, where Zinta called her husband “the reason why I look at my phone and smile then walk into a pole.
+According to India time, Zinta has been away from the big screen since she tied the knot with Gene Goodenough in 2016.
+The couple celebrated their fifth wedding anniversary earlier in March, where Zinta called her husband “the reason I look at my phone and smile, then walk in a pole.”
 Looks like these lovebirds were separated from each other at the time.

 We wish the happy new parents the best for the start of this new chapter in their lives.